Punktum-dk/epp-service-specification/Status-Code-Reference-Guide.md

 # EPP Status Code Reference Guide

-This is a complete list of all EPP status codes and messages supported by DK Hostmaster EPP service.
+This is a complete list of all EPP status codes and messages supported by Punktum dk EPP service.

 ## Changelog